 Example: The target is $5.0M.
 By the way, this goal could be broken down into monthly increments.

-This can be a difficult question to answer sometimes which is why it’s critical that the individual responsible for delivering the result is involved in the goal setting process.
-This also attaches single point accountability to the goal that had been set.
+This can be a difficult question to answer sometimes, which is why the individual responsible for delivering the result must be involved in the goal-setting process.
+This also attaches single-point accountability to the goal that had been set.

 Relevant – Ask the question, “Does this goal align with, support, or advance the organization’s vision, mission, values, principles, and strategies”?